-Bradley H. Rosen, DO, Associate of Internal Medicine in Pulmonary, Critical Care, and Occupational Medicine has been named a Harry Shwachman Clinical Investigator awardee by the Cystic Fibrosis Foundation.
+Bradley H. Rosen, DO, assistant professor of Internal Medicine in Pulmonary, Critical Care, and Occupational Medicine has been named a Harry Shwachman Clinical Investigator awardee by the Cystic Fibrosis Foundation.
 This prestigious award is designed to provide the opportunity for promising, clinically trained physicians with a commitment to research to develop into independent cystic fibrosis (CF) biomedical researchers.
 This K-equivalent, three-year $100,000 award will provide salary support, travel funds, and a modest supply budget.

 Rosen will continue his recent CF work in the cystic fibrosis transmembrane regulator (CFTR)-null ferret model under the mentorship of John Engelhardt, PhD, and Pulmonary Division Chief Joseph Zabner, MD, PhD.
 Rosen’s work has shown that, although CF-related infection can be prevented using preemptive lifelong antibiotics, mucoinflammatory lung disease still develops.
 However, the development occurs at a slower pace when compared with CF animals given conventional symptom-triggered antibiotic therapy.
 This suggests that in the absence of functional CFTR, there is an innate and inevitable tendency toward lung disease and infection accelerates this process.